Jutho/TensorKit.jl/docs/src/index.md

 # TensorKit.jl

-A Julia package for large-scale tensor computations with a hint of category theory.
+*A Julia package for large-scale tensor computations, with a hint of category theory.*
-***

 ## Package summary